lightly-ai/lightly/docs/source/getting_started/main_concepts.rst

 * **Dataset**
    In Lightly, datasets are accessed through :py:class:`~lightly.data.dataset.LightlyDataset`.
-   You can create a :py:class:`~lightly.data.dataset.LightlyDataset` from a folder of images, videos, or simply from a `torchvision dataset <https://pytorch.org/vision/stable/datasets.html>`_.
+   You can create a :py:class:`~lightly.data.dataset.LightlyDataset` from a directory of images or videos, or directly from a `torchvision dataset <https://pytorch.org/vision/stable/datasets.html>`_.
    You can learn more about this in our tutorial:

    * :ref:`input-structure-label`